mikiher/audiobookshelf-windows/Readme.md

 - Open the terminal (Ctrl+Shift+`)
 - Run `dotnet build -c Release` or `dotnet build` or to build the solution (you will find the executable in the `bin\x64\Release\net461` or `bin\x64\Debug\net461` folder, depending on the build configuration)

+#### Running the tray app
+You can run or debug the tray app directly from Visual Studio 2022 or Visual Studio Code.
+- Copy the audiobookshelf server executable to the `bin\x64\Release\net461` or `bin\x64\Debug\net461` folder, depending on the build configuration.
+- Run or debug the app (F5).
+By default, the app will:
+    - run the server on port 13378
+    - Will use `%LocalAppData%\Audiobookshelf` as the server data folder.

-### Building the installer
+### 3. Building the installer
 - Install [Visual Studio Code](https://code.visualstudio.com/download)
 - Install [Inno Setup](https://jrsoftware.org/isinfo.php)
 - Install the [Inno Setup extension](https://marketplace.visualstudio.com/items?itemName=Chouzz.vscode-innosetup) for Visual Studio Code
 - Clone [this repository](https://github.com/mikiher/audiobookshelf-windows.git)
 - Open `Setup\installer.iss` in Visual Studio Code
-- Change `#define MyAppBinDir` to the folder where the Audiobookshelf tray app executable is located
+- Change `#define MyAppBinDir` to the folder where the Audiobookshelf tray app executable and dlls are located
 - Change `#define ServerBinDir` to the folder where the Audiobookshelf server executable is located
 - Run the `Build Installer` task (Ctrl+Shift+B) to build the installer (you will find it in the `Setup\Output` folder)